 - Odors remain in your house.

 - Your house is consistently dusty, despite routine cleaning.

 Which Air Filtration System is Right for My Home?

 A whole-home air purification system can eliminate pollution in your home’s air.
 And possibly offer relief to the asthma and allergy sufferers in your household.

 Studies have found controlling exposure to indoor allergens and tobacco smoke could prevent 65 percent of asthma cases among elementary school-age children.
 And limiting biological contaminants like dust mites can also reduce childhood asthma cases by 55-60 percent.

 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are frequently used in hospitals, science labs and even homes.

-HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
+HEPA filters are rated to extract 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.

-Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.